 Reply

-Stage 4 Lung Adenocarcenoma- says last year
+Stage 4 Lung Adenocarcenoma- says a couple of years ago

 […] Lung Cancer and CT Scans-Are they worth it? […]